The value of specialist medical negligence solicitors

 The Law Society’s Clinical Negligence Panel

-- The solicitor has proven competency managing clinical negligence cases
+- The solicitor has proven experience in managing clinical negligence cases

 - The solicitor complies with best practice in this area of law

 - The solicitor maintains relevant standards over time